govau/design-system-site/content/components/card/accessibility/grayscale.md

 ---
 layout: component/code-demo
-examples:
-  - template: a11y-grayscale
+iframe: a11y-grayscale
 ---
 ## Grayscale

-How the TODO are viewed with total colour blindness.
+How a card is viewed with total colour blindness.